How to Excel in UCAT's Quantitative Reasoning

 Stay ahead in UCAT prep!
 Get the latest updates, key dates, and insider tips—delivered monthly to your inbox.
 Sign up for ON THE PULSE with MedView, our monthly newsletter, and your UCAT digest!

-Why is Quantitative Reasoning important in medicine?
+Why is Quantitative Reasoning (QR) important in medicine?

 Quantitative Reasoning is vital to making informed decisions in healthcare.
 Practitioners utilise reasoning skills when interpreting data, evaluating risk, performing drug calculations or carrying out clinical research.